Frequently Asked Questions (FAQ)

 Yes, the official language of the school is English and so all courses, workshops and other events are in English.

 Yes, solid knowledge of the English language is necessary for your success in the program, which will be conducted entirely in English.
 An internationally-accepted language test will be required for non-native English speakers unless your previous program was taught in English.
-Test scores cannot be older than two years for the application at University of Göttingen and four years at Heidelberg University.
+Test scores cannot be older than four years.
 Please note: The English language test is required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date.
-Your test must be submitted not later than July 30th of the year you start the program in.
+Your test must be submitted in order to enroll in the program.

 The accepted tests are university-specific and summarized below: